 - Transparency of status and process

-What to emphasize was also interesting, as the discussion quickly went down the list of attributes for the system: document management, higher quality, more efficient processes.
-The discussion ended up at a very different level, a more strategic level: creating compliance that allow the organization to achieve its mission.
+What to emphasize was also interesting, as the discussion quickly went down the list of system attributes: document management, higher quality, and more efficient processes.
+The debate ended up at a very different level, a more strategic level: creating compliance that allows the organization to achieve its mission.
 This ties the reason people come to work with their most daunting challenge and then puts the system into that context without even naming it.
 Without compliance, it was stated, nothing would ever be approved.
-Years of work could be delayed, or promising starts failing for procedural reasons rather than scientific reasons.
+Years of work could be delayed, or promising starts could fail for procedural reasons rather than scientific ones.
 To achieve the mission, they needed to avoid compliance issues.

 We then went on to the next part of the methodology, Rhythm and Motion.
-What is important to keep in mind here is that Rhythm and Motion are intended to focus attention on demonstrable progress at the strategic level.
-How do people, for instance, understand the successes for the knowledge management system at a level that propels them forward toward the higher goal.
+What is essential to keep in mind here is that Rhythm and Motion are intended to focus attention on demonstrable progress at the strategic level.
+How do people, for instance, understand the successes of the knowledge management system at a level that propels them forward toward the higher goal?

-Perhaps most interesting was the impact perspective, where the organization records the major impacts on through the lens of the experience being designed.
-Here, the clinical trial system would report high audit scores, reports that were compiled from the system vs. by hand, proof that donor funds were well used and that trials were executed in the planned time.
-Clinical trials that run long, for any reasons, are much more expensive, and they are seen negatively by funding agents.
-So having the system tightly associated with improving key metrics is important.
-Avoid false metrics that report how well the system may be doing, like the number of items put into a database.
-These don’t matter if the data they contain isn’t applied to improve performance or make better decsions.
+Perhaps most interesting was the impact perspective, in which the organization records significant impacts through the lens of the experience being designed.
+Here, the clinical trial system would report high audit scores, compiled reports from the system vs. by hand, and proof that donor funds were well used and that trials were executed on time.
+Clinical trials that run long, for any reason, are much more expensive and are seen negatively by funding agencies.
+So, having the system closely tied to improving key metrics is essential.
+Avoid false metrics that report how well the system is doing, such as the number of items added to a database.
+These don’t matter if the data they contain isn’t applied to improve performance or make better decisions.

-The next part of the methodology takes a look at tools: policy and practice, technology and space.
+The next part of the methodology examines tools: policy and practice, technology, and space.
 Each of these is moderated by flexibility, simplicity, equitability and forgiveness.
-In short session, it is hard to get into all of the moderations, but here is what we came up with today:
+In a short session, it is hard to get into all of the moderations, but here is what we came up with today:

 Policy